dkkriste/gnatmqforazure/README.md

 For more information about OASIS, visit: https://www.oasis-open.org

-There is an MQTT client, M2Mqtt released as community resource on this GitHub repo : https://github.com/ppatierno/m2mqtt
+There is an MQTT client, M2Mqtt released as community resource on this GitHub repo : https://github.com/ppatierno/m2mqtt This project is based on the GnatMQ released here: https://github.com/ppatierno/m2mqtt

 *Main features included in the current release :*